 In Plan Tucson, the area identified here as the Campbell Center is part of the "Mixed-Use Corridors" and "Existing Neighborhoods" Future Growth Scenario Building Blocks.
-(See Section III.BAppendix for more information on Plan Tucson.)
+(See Appendix for more information on Plan Tucson.)

-There are four-adopted area plans covering the center: the University Area Plan, the Cragin-Keeling Area Plan, the Jefferson Park Neighborhood Plan, and the Blenman Vista Neighborhood Plan.
+There are two adopted Area Plans and two adopted Neighborhood Plans covering the center: the University Area Plan, the Cragin-Keeling Area Plan, the Jefferson Park Neighborhood Plan, and the Blenman Vista Neighborhood Plan.